Impeachment Managers Argue Trump Is 'Singularly Responsible' For Capitol Attack

 The events of Jan.
 6

-The managers walk through the lead-up to that day, when members of Congress were counting Electoral College votes, noting that for weeks Trump refused to accept the results of the 2020 election and perpetuated baseless claims that he won in a landslide and the vote was "stolen" from him.
+They walk through the lead-up to January 6, the day, when members of Congress were counting Electoral College votes, noting that for weeks, Trump refused to accept the results of the 2020 election and perpetuated baseless claims that he won in a landslide and the vote was "stolen" from him.

 "He amplified these lies at every turn, seeking to convince supporters that they were victims of a massive electoral conspiracy that threatened the Nation's continued existence," they write.
 "But every single court to consider the President's attacks on the outcome of the election rejected them."

-The House managers say Trump took the stage after Rudy Giuliani had called for "trial by combat," and Trump's son had warned Republican lawmakers not to finalize the election results.
+The House managers say Trump took the stage after his lawyer Rudy Giuliani had called for "trial by combat," and Trump's son had warned Republican lawmakers not to finalize the election results, declaring, "We're coming for you."

 They continue: "Incited by President Trump, his mob attacked the Capitol.
 This assault unfolded live on television before a horrified nation."

-The managers argue Trump did nothing to call the riot off, which they say was a "dereliction of duty."
-And his first statement about the violence, hours later, told the crowd, "You're very special."
+The managers argue Trump did nothing to call the riot off, even when under pressure to do so, which they say was a "dereliction of duty."
+And his first statement about the violence, hours later, sent a dual message, telling his supporters to go in "peace" while also telling them, "You're very special."

-In their brief, the impeachment managers also make their argument for the constitutionality of impeaching and convicting a now-former president.
+The House managers, in their brief, directly address the constitutional arguments advanced by the defense.

-In a vote last week, 45 Senate Republicans voted that impeaching a former president is unconstitutional — a line of defense that Trump's legal team is expected to employ during the trial.
+They argue that there is precedent for holding former officeholders responsible for their actions through impeachment, although none of those instances involved a president.

-The House managers argue that there is precedent for holding former office holders responsible for their actions, although none of those instances involved a president.
+In a vote last week that could foreshadow a final acquittal vote, 45 Senate Republicans voted that impeaching a former president is unconstitutional.

-They also argue that common sense argues in their favor, saying "there is no 'January Exception' to impeachment or any other provision of the Constitution."
+They also argue that common sense is in their favor, saying, "There is no 'January Exception' to impeachment or any other provision of the Constitution."

 "Presidents do not get a free pass to commit high crimes and misdemeanors near the end of their term," they write.
 "The Framers of our Constitution feared more than anything a President who would abuse power to remain in office against the will of the electorate.
 Allowing Presidents to subvert elections without consequence would encourage the most dangerous of abuses."